smutch/numerical_integration_tut/README.md

-# numerical_integration_tut
+# Numerical integration

-A very quick numerical integration tutorial.
+A **very** brief numerical integration tutorial with Python.